About Museum Studies at KU

 An Sasala, KU PhD Student, Women, Gender & Sexuality Studies

 Valerie Schrag (KU Graduate), Lawrence High School Teacher

 Dr. Stacy Swearingen White, Chair and Professor, KU Urban Planning

 Why Choose KU Muse?

 Our students say it best...

-"I like the small class size that allows you to get to know everyone in the program."
+"The small class size allows you to get to know everyone in the program."

-"I feel like both the staff and the students all care about helping one another develop the skills and experience needed to mold you into a strong museum professional.
-Also, all the students, first and second years, work together to network, exchange experiences, and have plenty of fun doing it."
+"The staff and the students all care about helping one another develop the skills and experience needed to mold you into a strong museum professional.
+Also, all the students, first- and second-years, work together to network, exchange experiences, and have plenty of fun doing it."

 Become a MUSE today!